lightbend/sbt-bill-of-materials/README.md

 The Akka team created this plugin to create Maven BOM POMs for parts of the Akka toolkit.

 This project is community-maintained.
 Pull requests are very welcome –- thanks in advance!
+Contributors need to agree to the [Lightbend Contributor License Agreement - CLA](https://www.lightbend.com/contribute/cla) before we can merge a contribution.

 **Lightbend does not offer support for this project.**